vinceskahan/v5wiki/weewx-on-openwrt.md

 * OpenWRT Chaos Calmer 15.05 (what i did it on, but you could do it on any version likely)

+* About 10Mb free space, once source packages are compiled, installed and removed it takes up about 7Mb

 * Python (from repo via webui or ssh opkg) python-light

 * Python packages from the repo